AhmedHussKhalifa/jpeg_tcm/README.md

 - 2018-09-17: Progressive: Fifth Scan Done for goose_org.jpeg, Huffman Table overwritten, Dequantiz not done
 - 2018-09-20: Progressive: All Scan Done for goose_org.jpeg, Huffman Table overwritten, Dequantiz not done
 - 2018-09-23: Progressive: All Scan done, Data Read properly, but one tcoeff reason unknown, Huffman Table overwritten
+- 2018-09-24: Tested on Mutiple SOI (0xFFD8): Success, Progressive Decoder Clean up, Y Component Shown in Release Mode of VS2017 but not Debug Mode